nrstott/q/README.md

-In this example, we have a an asynchronous generator function that consumes iterations from an iterator, waits for the iteration's value, waits for the iterations index, then calls the map function waiting for its result.
+In this example, we have a an asynchronous generator function that consumes iterations from an iterator, waits for the iteration's value, waits for the iteration's index, then calls the map function waiting for its result.
 It then accumulates the sum of all the mapped results and returns the aggregate value, finally fulfilling the returned promise.